devangb3/ResShareDeployable/README.md

 # ResShare - Decentralized File Sharing Application

-ResShare is a decentralized file sharing application that allows users to securely store, share, and manage their files using IPFS (InterPlanetary File System) technology.
+ResShare is a decentralized file sharing application that allows users to securely store, share, and manage their files using Resilient DB technology.
 The application provides a user-friendly interface for file management with features like folder creation, file sharing, and secure authentication.

 ## Features